coin-au-carre/slacking/README.md

 ```c++
 auto slack& = slack::instance();
 ```
-It might not be the recommended way but since we generally want to handle only Slack instance (one handle), it is highly convenient.
+It might not be the recommended way but since we generally want to handle only one Slack instance (one token), it is highly convenient.
 You can refer to the example usage and  [examples/01-basic.cpp](examples/01-basic.cpp).

 ####Pass by reference (or by pointer)